 Warrants and derivatives classified as liabilities are recognized at fair value in the condensed consolidated balance sheets and are remeasured at fair value as of each reporting period with changes in fair value recorded in the condensed consolidated statements of operations and comprehensive loss.
-Warrants and derivatives classified as equity are recognized at fair value in additional paid-in capital in the condensed consolidated balance sheets and are not subsequently remeasured.
+Warrants and derivatives classified as equity are recognized at fair value, or relative fair value if issued with other financial instruments, in additional paid-in capital in the condensed consolidated balance sheets and are not subsequently remeasured.